DigitalPublishingToolkit/ACIN-VolkskrantBuilding/blogpost.md

 Despite this advantage, the short time span available for the production of TVB was still a challenge.
 The design studio &ndash; [UNDOG](http://www.undog.nl/) &ndash responsible for the book's design and paper edition, was working on the identity of the book, at the same time that I was developing the EPUB.
 This meant I had to follow the studio's lead, wait for its work to be completed, and only then apply the same identity to the EPUB edition of the TVB.
 The choice for such dynamic, for the production of books in multiple formats is highly questionable, for many reasons, among them its inefficiency and imposition of top-down dynamic, instead of more collaborative and egalitarian approach between all of those involved in the creation of a book, but that is in itself subject for another blog post.

-> * He has treating the images, and creating the visual identity for the book
->    * I had to follow his lead, wait for his work to be done,
->    * then: try to apply it to the EPUB
->
-> Although the text was
-> * couple of days
-> * text was in its final form
-> * well formatted manuscript (reference Blog post)
-> * the short time span was challange
->    * designer of the book's paper edition was working at the same time as me
->    * He has treating the images, and creating the visual identity for the book
->    * I had to follow his lead, wait for his work to be done,
->    * then: try to apply it to the EPUB
->
-> Editor did great work at correctly formatting the manuscript

 ## the workflow
-### description
 For all these reasons the production of the EPUB called for a lean, organized and fast workflow.
 It had to be created in a much shorter time span and direct than I had experienced so far, with the production of the  [Network Notebooks EPUBS](http://networkcultures.org/publications/#netnotebook).
 I decided to try out the workflow that is being developed inside the Digital Publishing Toolkit Project and is currently being applied in the creation of the [Hybrid Publishing Toolkit for the Arts](https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts) publication.

 My usual method for creating EPUBs involves the following tools: